luabind/luabind/doc/docs.rst

 or not.
 When created with its default constructor, objects are invalid.
 To make an object valid, you can assign it a value.
 If you want to invalidate an object you can simply assign it an invalid object.

-..
-So what? implementation detail, leave out of docs isn't really an implicit cast to bool, but an implicit cast to a member pointer, since member pointers don't have any arithmetic operators on them (which can cause hard to find errors).
-The functionality of the cast operator

 The ``operator safe_bool_type()`` is equivalent to ``is_valid()``.
 This means that these snippets are equivalent::